charlesreid1/charlesreid1.github.io/pelican/content/josephus-3.md

 case where the circle size is a power of two) before returning to the example of $n = 11, m = 2$.

-We

-We start by covering Algorithm D, which makes use of a doubling permutation, and explain how Algorithm D works and why.

-Covering Algorithm D will also reveal patterns that will show up again in Algorithm S, which is essentially a shortcut method for Algorithm D.

-We will start with a concrete example of $n = 11, m = 2$ to illustrate Algorithm D, then walk through how it works.
-We will also cover the case of $n = 8, m = 2$ for comparison, since a circle size that is a power of two happens to be a special case.
+We will start with a concrete example of $n = 11, m = 2$ to illustrate Algorithm D. To explain why the algorithm works, we use another case for comparison, $n = 8, m = 2$, since circle sizes that are a power of two are a special case.
+Finally, we return to the $n = 11, m = 2$ case to examine why it works and demonstrate a shortcut.

+<a name="algorithm-d-using-doubling-permutation"></a>
 ## Algorithm D: Using Doubling Permutation

 In Exercise 29, Knuth asks a question that reveals